 Once again, I oversimplified this.
-Your filmmaking challenge with distribution is creating a strategy that makes sense for your movie.
+Your indie filmmaking challenge with distribution is creating a strategy that makes sense for your movie.
 You need to move enough units of your movie to show a profit.
 Otherwise, you will be operating at a loss.
 And nobody wants to lose money… Because that’s not a real business.

-If you’re like most filmmakers, you want me to prove that this works.
+If you’re like most indie filmmakers, you want me to prove that this works.
 You want Video On Demand Sales Projections to show your prospective investors.
 The truth is, most investors will see your projections as fluff.
 The reason is simple – Just because The Polish Brothers were able to have one of the highest grossing movies on iTunes does not mean that your movie will have similar success.

 There.
 I said it.

 More important than any VOD sales projections is figuring out how you will leverage VOD sales, to sell more movies.
-In short, there is some old fashioned direct mail formulas will serve as an awesome starting point for actual scenarios.
+In short, there are some old fashioned direct mail formulas that will serve as an awesome starting point for actual scenarios.
 You can utilize these in your business plans.
 And savvy investors will understand.

 You need to plan both your financing and distribution strategy as if you are your own mini studio.
 Because you are.
 If you plan to make, market and sell movies – you now have the technological firepower to take your filmmaking dreams to the big screen.
 And the best part?
 You don’t need to ask me or any other film professional for permission.
-You simply have to take action and do the work.